GregTakacsGergo/real-estate-data-aws/SETUP.md

 - **VS Code** (recommended) https://code.visualstudio.com/
 - **Python** (version 3.12.6) https://www.python.org/downloads/release/python-3116/
 - **Git** https://git-scm.com/downloads/
-- **AWS account**(if you don't have one, you can create a free account) with access to S3 bucket and IAM user with access to S3 bucket. https://aws.amazon.com/free/
+- **AWS account** if you don't already have one, you can create a free account with access to S3 bucket and IAM user with access to S3 bucket. https://aws.amazon.com/free/

 ### **Step 1: Clone the Repository**